Start My Answer

 Simply put, this law means that all debts based on oral contracts have a statute of limitations of four years, so you can only be sued for this type of debt within four years of your last action on the account.

-The table below further illustrates the statute of limitations on different types of debt in Georgia:
+The table below further illustrates the statute of limitations in Georgia for debt collection:

 Statute of Limitations on Debt in Georgia